Bose has not-so-subtly refined its already excellent QuietComfort Earbuds with a better shape, simpler case and improved audio quality.Read more…

 When coming up with the overall score we consider:

 - How it compares to the rest of the market

 While our ratings reflect the value we give each pair of headphones, there is and will always be a level of subjectivity to each review.
 If your experience with headphones differs from ours, we'd love to hear from you.

 We review the headphones as we get them.
 Software updates and improvements can occur after the time of review, changing the performance of the device.
 Where possible, we strive to reflect these updates in our reviews.

 Recent headphone reviews

-Our expert team spent hundreds of hours testing headphones to find the best noise-cancelling options in Australia for every budget.
-Read more…
+We spent hundreds of hours testing headphones to find the best noise-cancelling options in Australia.

 Ask an Expert